openstack-archive/timmy/doc/source/usage.rst

 Usage
 =====

+**NOTICE:** Even though Timmy uses nice and ionice to limit impact on the cloud, you should still expect 1 core utilization both locally (where Timmy is launched) and on each node where commands are executed or logs collected.
+Additionally, if logs are collected, local disk (log destination directory) may get utilized significantly.

 The easiest way to launch timmy would be running the ``timmy.py`` script.
 However, you need to :doc:`configure </configuration>` it first.